 Kevin and David have worked together for 6 years to raise awareness of the lion’s plight.
 Kevin Richardson is authentic, articulate and a very relevant and passionate voice.
 The lion could have no better friend in Africa.

 Find out more about Kevin Richardson and his foundation on Instagram @lionwhisperersa

-David Yarrow is proud to support Tusk Trust as their affiliated photographer.
+David Yarrow is proud to sit on the advisory board of Tusk Trust.
 This long-term partnership reflects David’s personal commitment to protecting the special environments in which he works.
-All of the royalties from David Yarrow’s book Wild Encounters go towards supporting Tusk Trust.
+All of the royalties from David Yarrow’s 2019 book go towards supporting Tusk & WildAid.

 HRH the Duke of Cambridge became the charity’s Royal Patron in 2005 and has been a proactive supporter of Tusk’s work ever since.
 David Yarrow Photography has and continues to collaborate with Tusk on a wide-range of projects.

 As the ever-expanding human population and its demand for more land brings increasing conflict with wildlife, Tusk’s aim is to forge an inextricable link between the preservation of Africa’s natural heritage and the future of its land, culture and people.

 WildAid’s mission is to end the illegal wildlife trade by reducing demand for endangered wildlife products.
 WildAid work globally to protect a range of terrestrial and marine species and are supported by over 200 globally recognised leaders.

 In September 2019, David Yarrow released a 368-page photography monograph, showcasing 150 of David’s strongest images from the past two years.
 All of the royalties from this book are donated to WildAid and Tusk, to support these conservation charities’ public awareness campaigns.